Oriental pied hornbill: Reproduction

 Hornbills are generally monogamous and breed between January and June; oriental pied hornbills typically commence breeding in February.
 This coincides with the onset of rain depending on geographic location, and peak abundance of fruit.

 Hornbills are secondary cavity nesters, meaning that they typically do not excavate their own nesting sites but use those created by other birds or by branches breaking off.
 Because hornbills rely on pre-excavated cavities, selection of suitable nest-sites within their environment has major impacts on breeding success.
 When females have selected and entered their nest, they seal the cavity with a mixture of saliva, mud, fruit, droppings and tree bark, leaving only a small opening through which food may be passed in.
 The male forages for the female and chicks, and the female feeds the nestlings.
-Chicks remain inside the nest with the female for several months until there are ready to fledge.
+Chicks remain inside the nest with the female for several months until they are ready to fledge.
 Oriental pied hornbills have shown to return to their previous nest for subsequent nesting seasons.